shresth26/30-Days-of-ML/README.md

 * The model shows both the seasonality and trend in the data.

-* You can check out the notebook here.
+* You can check out the notebook <a href = 'https://github.com/shresth26/100-Days-of-ML/blob/master/DAY-18/Passenger_Prediction.ipynb'> here. </a>

 <h2> Day 19 (20-04-2020) : Milk Production Prediction </h2>